 Learning Hungarian as a Foreign Language and Culture

-From the 2020/2021 academic year, Stipendium Hungaricum scholarship holders participating in non-Hungarian language training must take part in a Hungarian as a foreign language and culture course (hereinafter referred to as the Hungarian abbreviation: MID) in the first and second semesters of their studies.
+Starting from the 2020/2021 academic year, Stipendium Hungaricum scholarship holders participating in non-Hungarian language training must take part in a Hungarian as a foreign language and culture course (hereinafter referred to as the Hungarian abbreviation: MID) in the first two Active semesters of their studies.
 The aim of this initiative is to contribute to the successful integration of students in Hungary and to the promotion of the Hungarian language.

-The language learning is mandatory, failure to comply with the requirement will result in financial sanctions of subsistence allowances.
+Learning Hungarian is mandatory, failure to comply with the requirement will result in the retraction of scholarship allowances.

 Who does it apply for?